Mattani/redmine_login_attempts_limit/README.md

 More information about xmera Omnia can be found at [xmera](https://xmera.de).

+### Notes about recent changes by Mattani

+* Lock status storage: The plugin was modified to store lock/invalid-account status in `Rails.cache` (instead of in-process memory) so multiple Redmine processes can share lock state.
+* Test environment: the plugin was tested on RedMica 3.2.4.stable (based on Redmine 6.0.6.devel).
+* Advanced Plugin Helper: the upstream `Advanced Plugin Helper 0.4.z` is not compatible with Redmine 6; this repository uses a forked helper at [kid2407/advanced_plugin_helper](https://github.com/kid2407/advanced_plugin_helper) for Redmine 6 compatibility.

 ## Support

 For any question on the usage of this plugin please use the [xmera Circle » Community Portal](https://circle.xmera.de).
 If you found a problem with the software, please create an issue on [xmera Circle](https://circle.xmera.de) or [GitHub](https://github.com/xmera-circle/redmine_login_attempts_limit).